AguaClara/Textbook/Filtration/EStaRS_Design.rst

     :align: center
     :alt: filter schematic, interal image

     This schematic shows the flows through every inlet and outlet components of the EStaRS system.
 Each of the outlets takes in flow from two filter layers as do the inner inlets.
 The outer inlets provide water for only one layer.
-The bottom inlet must also accomodate the flow required for backwash and is larger in diameter to account for this.
+The bottom inlet must also accommodate the flow required for backwash and is larger in diameter to account for this.

 Because the 2 inner inlets (the ones that aren't the backwash trunk or the uppermost trunk) distribute flow to two layers the flow between them is equal to :math:`2Q_{FiLayer}` which is shown in the schematic.
 In a later section, we will show that the flow within each layer is not exactly even because of the head loss through various paths, but for the calculation of maximum flow, even flow is an appropriate guess.